-If you’re about to head off on your summer holiday, don’t forget to put your out-of-office message on before you go.
-We look at how what you say matters, and why it can help part-time workers to have one all year round.
+Maybe you work part-time.
+Or maybe you’re about to head off on your summer holiday or bank holiday weekend?
+If so, don’t forget to put your out-of-office message on before you go.
+We look at how what you say matters.
+And why it can help part-time workers to have one all year round.

-What you say is particularly important if you have clients or external contacts you will be expecting to hear from you – but also, if new business leads are likely to contact you.
+What you say is particularly important if you have clients or external contacts who will be expecting to hear from you.
+But it’s also important if new business leads are likely to contact you.

 “Yesssss, I’m out of here!”